 5. Spray the solution on the leather and leave it on for a few seconds.
 Dip the soft brush into the bowl of water and scrub gently.
 Then wipe off.

 Spray the solution onto the leather from a distance of 5 cm and leave it on for a few seconds.
 Dip the soft brush into the bowl of water and brush in a circular motion.
 Don't force the movement, let the bristles of the brush do the work.
 Wipe with the microfiber or the towel.

 If stains remain, spray more solution and let it sit longer.
 Brush again.
 If necessary, use the stiff brush gently.
 Be careful not to damage the leather.
 You can also wrap the microfiber around your index finger, dampen it and apply a small amount of solution.
 Then rub vigorously.

 Test the reaction of the leather

-Some leather are more sensitive to water than others.
-Test the reaction of the leather to water on a hidden part.
+Some leathers are more sensitive to water than others.
+Test the leather's reaction to water on a hidden area.

 If the leather is too sensitive, use the microfiber with a small amount of water and cleaning solution.

 Too much water can deform and damage some leathers.
 Limit the use of water when cleaning your leather sneakers.